material-motion/material-motion/specifications/runtime.md

     function actorForIntention(intention, target, existingActors) -> Actor

->This function could use a `Intention type → Actor type` look-up table.
+>This function could use an `Intention type → Actor type` look-up table.
 The look-up could be implemented in many ways:

 >**Intention → Actor**